-In this post, our cofounder will walk you through the DentiMax’s dental sensors.
-He’ll also cover how our dental imaging products continue to grow.
+In this post, our co-founder will walk you through a DentiMax dental sensor Q&A. He’ll also cover how our dental imaging products continue to grow.

 A: I am one of the co-founders of DentiMax.
 In 2003, I met in a reserved library room with the then head developer of Medisoft to discuss the idea of creating software that was easier to use than what was currently out in the market.